 Acceptable for mixed usage.
 These headphones have a good audio reproduction and their design lets you carry them around your neck pretty much everywhere.
 They only passively isolate, so they won’t be the best option for commuting, but they are still decent for this use and to use at the office.
 They can be a good option for sports and working out thanks to their small and stable bud design.
 However, since their latency is a bit high, they won’t be ideal for watching video content and gaming.

-Decent for critical listening.
+Decent for neutral listening.
 The JBL Live 200BT have very good audio reproduction with an accurate and powerful bass, a well-balanced mid-range, and a very good treble.
 However, vocals and leads might sound a bit nudged to the back of the mix, but most people won’t find this to be very audible.
 Also, higher-frequency sibilants can be a bit sharp on already bright tracks.
 Overall, these headphones have a good audio quality for in-ears and will be versatile enough for most music genres, but the in-ear fit won’t be ideal for this use.

 Decent for commuting.
 They have decent isolation performance, but their passive isolation doesn’t do much against the deep rumble of bus and plane engines.
 On the upside, they don’t leak loudly at higher volumes, meaning you’ll be able to block out more noise by raising your volume.
 They are also easy to carry around your neck or to slide in a bag, but they won’t fit in your pockets.
 They have about 10 hours of battery life, which will be enough for your commute, but might not be ideal for very long flights.